 Wash the fish with the lime.
 Drain, then add to the ginger soy mixture.
 Marinate for 20 mins.

-Singe the banana leaf over an open flame and wrap the fish fillets.
+banana leaf over an open flame and wrap the fish fillets.

 Note: This step is reminiscent of when we're making pastelles.